Building Ayurvedic Bridges: An Eastern Medical System Moves West

 As they move into the future, Rosy and Hilary are focusing on curriculum development for the KSA as well as a new English translation of the three classic texts of Ayurveda.
 Drawing on their combined expertise in Ayurveda, Rosy’s knowledge of Sanskrit, and Hilary’s knowledge of the American way of life, this dynamic duo plan to bring these ancient teachings of natural balance into the realities of today—in a country where it appears to be very much needed.

-Grace Welker, MEd, is Kripalu’s Senior Editor.
+Grace Welker, MEd, is a writer and yogini living in New York’s Hudson Valley.
 Her career includes experience as a director of volunteer programs, teacher of English to non-native speakers, and trainer and administrator for the Peace Corps in Morocco.
-She lives in New York’s Hudson Valley.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 Originally published in the Spring 2009 issue of the Kripalu catalog.
 To request permission to reprint, please e-mail email@example.com.